Etcetera-Agency/n8n-discord-bot/n8nTasks/Task02_CalendarConnector.md

 ## Goal
 Implement an async client for the calendar service so handlers can create day-off and vacation events without n8n.
+The target calendar ID must be provided via configuration or environment variables rather than hardcoded.

 ## Supported operations
 1. **Create day-off event**